mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ### Step 4

-Run below commands to start the toolkit.
+Run below commands to set the credentials for the toolkit.

 `apic client-creds:set <path-to-your-downloads>/credentials.json`